IgnacioFernandez1311/pulsar_web/README.md

 ### Component Creation

 Every `Component` extends from `Renderable` class and defines:
-  - `props` -> Available variables in the HTML template.
   - `imports` -> A list of components available to insert into the html template.
   - `template` -> HTML content (inline using multiline Strings or extern using `loadFile()` function).
   - `style` -> CSS content (inline using multiline Strings or extern using `loadFile()` function).
-  - `methodRegistry` -> Available methods in the HTML template.
+  - `prop` -> A namespace for prop creation using the syntax `prop.propname`.
+All prop names must be lowercase
+  - `state` -> A namespace for state creation using the syntax `state.propname`.
+All state names must be lowercase
+  - `trigger` -> A namespace for event trigger creation using the syntax `trigger.propname`.

 Example:
 `hello.dart`